eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 > :bulb: Notice that we remove all indentation in front of our action, as the `indent` function will handle creating all of the required whitespace.

 > :bulb: The 10 argument for the indent function is the number of characters to indent using spaces.
-> Your text editor likely has a character counter to allow you to see how many charters on the current line your caret is at, otherwise you can simply count the number spaces the block would have been indented.
+> Your text editor likely has a character counter to allow you to see how many characters on the current line your caret is at, otherwise you can simply count the number spaces the block would have been indented.

 Now let's try to render the template again: